jhpyle/docassemble/_docs/installation.md

 sudo a2enmod ssl
 {% endhighlight %}

+The [Apache] configuration file looks for SSL certificates in `/etc/ssl/docassemble`.
+The best practice is not to edit these file locations.
+Instead, copy your SSL certificates to the following
+locations:

+* `/usr/share/docassemble/certs/apache.crt` (certificate)
+* `/usr/share/docassemble/certs/apache.key` (private key)
+* `/usr/share/docassemble/certs/apache.ca.pem` (chain file)

+On startup, the [initialization script] will copy these files into `/etc/ssl/docassemble` with the appropriate ownership and permissions.

-and if you wish to use plain HTTP, run
+If you wish to use plain HTTP, run

 {% highlight text %}
 sudo a2dismod ssl